alfonso-martinez/MySite/content/authors/admin/_index.md

   url: "https://stat.uiowa.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a fourth year PhD student in the Department of Psychological and Quantitative Foundations in the College of Education at the University of Iowa as well as a second year Masters student in the Department of Statistics and Acturial Science.
-My research interest primarily lie in the development and application of advanced latent variable models for educational assessment and psychological measurement.
+My research interest primarily lie in the development and application of advanced latent variable models for the social, behavioral, psychological sciences .

 interests:
 - Bayesian Psychometric Modeling
 - Advanced Latent Variable Modeling
+- Random and Mixed Effects Modeling
 - Estimation Theory

 education: